The beautiful Ethel Reed blazed like a meteor across Boston’s artistic firmament in the 1890s, but after a broken engagement she all but disappeared.

 Philip Leslie Hale was another Boston Bohemian artist, but a Brahmin as well.
 Hale was the son of Edward Everett Hale, the brother of Ellen Day Hale, a relative of Nathan Hale and Harriet Beecher Stowe.

 He and Ethel Reed fell in love and got engaged to be married.
+His family disapproved, and broke them up.
+They had planned to honeymoon in Paris.
 When the engagement fell through, she and her mother sailed for Europe.

 Then she disappeared.
 Little was known about her until William Peterson researched her for his book, The Beautiful Poster Lady: A Life of Ethel Reed, published in 2013.
-He learned she took a series of lovers, bore two children and married an English army officer named Arthur Warwick.
-The marriage fell apart, and in her last years she lived in poverty, addicted to drugs and alcohol.
+He learned she took a series of lovers and bore two children fathered by two of them.
+Then she married an English army officer named Arthur Warwick.
+The marriage fell apart quickly.
+They separated during their honeymoon.
+In her last years she lived in poverty, addicted to drugs and alcohol.
 She died in 1912.
+Her death certificate listed her cause of death as misadventure

 Her work has been exhibited at the Metropolitan Museum of Art and Museum of Modern Art in New York, the National Museum of American History in Washington, D.C., the Fine Arts Museums of San Francisco, the Frederick R. Weisman Art Museum of the University of Minnesota in Minneapolis, and the Nelson-Atkins Museum of Art in Kansas City.